 Another unmissable stop on the list of what to see in Nikko is just past the pagoda: the Toshu-gu Shrine.
 The main building is a truly over-the-top confection: multi-colored, unlike most of the shrines, big and small, in the park, most of which are predominantly red.
 The detailed artwork on every available surface is exceptional.

-Toshu-gu Shrine is a whole complex of 42 buildings —warehouses, a stable, a drum tower, a bell tower, and several shrines.
+Toshu-gu Shrine is a complex of 42 buildings —warehouses, a stable, a drum tower, a bell tower, and several shrines.
 Most were built in 1636.
 When you pay your admission fee you’ll receive a small map, so you won’t miss anything.

 Take your time here.
 The three Sacred Warehouses are wonderfully detailed, including carvings of elephants by someone who’d clearly never seen one.
 The famous three monkeys carvings on the Shinkyusha nearby are amusing.
 The classic “Hear no evil, speak no evil, see no evil” image is only one of several that together tell a story, helpfully translated on a signpost nearby.